joe-sleeman/UtilitiesAndSnippets/README.md

 # UtilitiesAndSnippets
-A bunch of handy code snippets and utilities.
+A bunch of handy C# code snippets and utilities.

 ### Factorials

-Recursive and iterative implementation of functions that calculate factorials for a passed in value
+Recursive and iterative implementation of functions that calculate factorials for a passed in value.

 ### FizzBuzz